KdoubleUs/WhereTo-App/README.md

 ## Additional Features

-FirebaseUI Authentication, which allows users to securely sign-in to their Google account in order to apply changes to the application.
+FirebaseUI Authentication, which allows users to securely sign-in to their Google account in order to access their data.

 ## Contributors